Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Background and New Approach

+In computational complexity theory, ``nonuniformity'' has played a distinguishing role.
+Nonuniformity is often formulated by the use of nonuniform families of underlying machines.
+Within the framework of finite automata, mostly \emph{state complexity of transformation} has been studied in the literature (see surveys, e.g., \cite{GMR+16,HK11}).
+Its quantum version was also investigated in \cite{VY15}.
+This notion measures the increase of inner states by converting one type of automata of $n$ states to another type of automata.

+From slightly different perspective, Berman and Lingas \cite{BL77} and Sakoda and Sipser \cite{SS78} studied in the late 1970s the computational power of ``nonuniform'' families $\{M_n\}_{n\in\nat}$ of finite automata $M_n$, indexed by natural numbers $n$, built with polynomially many inner states (or, of \emph{polynomial state complexity}) in $n$.
+A series of subsequent studies \cite{Gef12,Kap09, Kap12,Kap14, KP15, Yam19a, Yam19b,Yam22a} along the line of Sakoda and Sipser has made a significant contribution to a development of the \emph{theory of nonuniform (polynomial) state complexity}.
+A further expansion of the scope of this theory has been expected to promote our basic understandings of the theory.

-To ease our further discussion, we now introduce two notations $\oned$ and $\onen$ to denote respectively the collections of nonuniform families of promise decision problems over fixed alphabets\footnote{In this work, for any given family, we always fix an alphabet for all promise problems in this family.
+To simplify our further discussion, we here introduce the basic notations $\oned$ and $\onen$ of Sakoda and Sipser to denote respectively the collections of nonuniform families of promise decision problems\footnote{A \emph{promise decision problem} over alphabet $\Sigma$ is a pair $(A,R)$ satisfying $A,R\subseteq \Sigma^*$ and $A\cap R=\setempty$.
+In particular, when $A\cup R=\Sigma^*$, $(A,R)$ is identified with the language $A$.} over fixed alphabets\footnote{In this work, for any given family, we always fix an input alphabet for all promise problems in this family.
 This situation slightly differs from \cite{Kap09,Kap12,Kap14,KP15}, in which alphabets may vary according to promise problems in the family.} solvable by one-way deterministic finite automata (or 1dfa's, for short) and by one-way nondeterministic finite automata (or 1nfa's) using polynomially many inner states.
-By replacing 1dfa's and 1nfa's with their two-way head models, respectively called 2dfa's and 2nfa's, we obtain the two-way nonuniform polynomial state complexity classes $\twod$ and $\twon$.